eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 - The PID or attestation has not been revoked (if revocation is used).
 - The PID or attestation has been issued by a trusted issuer, optionally without revealing the issuer.
-- The PID or attestation is bound to a key stored in the WSCD of the Wallet User.
+- The PID or attestation is bound to a key stored in the WSCD of the Wallet Unit.

 #### 4.1.2 Proof of personhood